 There was one expression which perhaps you overlooked.
-When Huck is complaining to Tom of the rigorous system in vogue at the widow's, he says the servants harass him with all manner of compulsory decencies, & he winds up by saying "and they comb me all to hell." (no exclamation point.)
+When Huck is complaining to Tom of the rigorous system in vogue at the widows', he says the servants harass him with all manner of compulsory decencies, & he winds up by saying "and they comb me all to hell." (no exclamation point.)
 Long ago, when I read that to Mrs. Clemens, she made no comment; another time I created occasion to read that chapter to her aunt & her mother (both sensitive & loyal subjects of the kingdom of heaven, so to speak,) & they let it pass.
-I was glad, for it was the most natural remark in the world for that boy to make (& he had been allowed few privileges of speech in the book); when I saw that you, too, had let it go without protest, I was glad, and afraid, too - afraid you hadn't observed of it?156
+I was glad, for it was the most natural remark in the world for that boy to make (& he had been allowed few privileges of speech in the book); when I saw that you, too, had let it go without protest, I was glad, and afraid, too -- afraid you hadn't observed it.
+Did you?
+And did you question the propriety of it?215